LittleGreyCells/escheme/README.md

 Many additional functions are added to support environments, input/output, the host OS (linux/unix) and access escheme internals.
 Bignums are not supported.

 Abelson and Sussman's _Structure and Interpretation of Computer Programs_ chapter 5 describes an explicit control evalutor for scheme.
-That material has provided the impetus for escheme.  escheme is not related to emacs or eLisp in any way.
+That material has provided the impetus for escheme's design and implementation approach as well as for its name. "ece-scheme" was a bit much to type, so the name was shortened to "escheme" for project naming. escheme is not related to emacs or eLisp in any way.

 ## Implementation